 In complex projects, there are usually a number of stakeholders.
 In any project, the designers, product managers, operations engineers, developers, and business development folks all have goals and perspectives, and mature engineers realize that those goals and views may be different.
 They understand this so that they can navigate effectively in the work that they do.
 Being empathetic in this sense means having the ability to view the project from another person’s perspective and to take that into consideration into your own work.

 Goal conflicts are inherent in all engineering work, and complaining about them (instead of embracing them as requirements for success) is a sign of a less mature engineer.

 They don’t make empty complaints.

-Instead, they express judgements based on empirical evidence and bring with those judgements options for solving the problem which they’ve identified.
+Instead, they express judgments based on empirical evidence and bring with those judgments options for solving the problem which they’ve identified.
 A great manager of mine said to never go to your boss with a complaint about anything without at least one (ideally more than one) suggestion for a solution.
 Even demonstrating that you’ve tried working the problem on your own and came up empty-handed is better than an empty complaint.

 Mature engineers are aware of cognitive biases